-- 1 Intel® I210 PCI Express Gigabit Ethernet Controller - 1 Intel® I217 Gigabit Ethernet Phy - 3 Intel® WG82574L PCI Express Gigabit Ethernet Controllers (for EC510/EC511-HD only)
+- Intel® I210 PCI Express Gigabit Ethernet controller - Intel® I217 Gigabit Ethernet Phy

-The LAN ports allow the system board to connect to a local area network by means of a network hub.
+The two LAN ports allow the system board to connect to a local area network by means of a network hub.

-Configure the onboard LAN in the Chipset menu ("PCH-IO Configuration" submenu) of the BIOS.
-Refer to chapter 7 for more information.
+Configure the onboard LAN ports in the Chipset menu ("PCH-IO Configuration" submenu) of the BIOS.
+Refer to the chapter 7 for more information.